tbartelmess/django-model-mixins/README.md

 When you mixin a django model into another one, it is probably behaving not how you want it to.
 This is caused by django's metaclass magic.

-This package provides a single class ```ModelMixin``` that you can use as the base for mixins, that provide additional fields to the object.
+This package provides a single class ```ModelMixin``` that you can use as the base for mixins, that provide additional fields to the object the class get's mixed in to.

 ```ModelMixin``` is a direct subclass of ```object``` and therefore it's subclass is not going to be an own table.